varunbpatil/varunbpatil.github.io/_posts/2013-11-18-linux-tricks-3.md

 #### Setting up a static IP via command line

-Especially useful when you are running lightweight window managers like [DWM](http://varunbpatil.github.io/2013/09/28/dwm) or [Xmonad](http://varunbpatil.github.io/2013/09/20/xmonad) and do not have a tray applet to control network connections.
+Especially useful when you are running lightweight window managers like [DWM]({% post_url 2013-09-28-dwm %}) and do not have a tray applet to control network connections.

     $ sudo ifconfig eth0 10.0.0.1 netmask 255.255.255.0 up